Effie375/PythonLab/README.md

 This is a personal learning project for me.

 Please feel free to fork this repo.
-Pull request to submit more programs.
+Read our Contribution Guidelines before you contribute.